sourcecred/docs/guides/GITHUB.md

 > GitHub seems like a platform for programmers.
 I'm not a programmer, why would anyone want my help?

-But here's the thing (cue Monk)!
+But here's the thing!
 When you look deeper at a lot of discussions that are had around GitHub repositories, while some of them might require code expertise, a large portion do not.
 Even when the changes are specifically to suggest changes to code, it's usually the responsibility of the individual